 In conclusion, the SBT has been given a bad reputation because of what it looks like, and not what it acts like.
-They do make a great family pet, are loyal, loving and brilliant with people.
+They do make a great family pet, and are loyal, loving and brilliant with people.

-Unfortunately, the rescue centres are full of them, for the very reasons that they make good pets.
+Unfortunately, the rescue centres are full of them, for the very reason that they make good pets.
 They are not aggressive to us, therefore, useless to the thugs that want them as weapons of intimidation.
 If you are considering a rescue dog then please consider the Staffordshire Bull Terrier.
 I don’t think you will regret it.

-The Dangerous Dogs Act and BSL Breed Specific Legislation
+The Dangerous Dogs Act and BSL Breed-Specific Legislation

 DDA (Dangerous Dogs Act of 1991) has a number of parts.
 Section one deals with BSL (Breed Specific Legislation).
 Currently, it lists four breeds of banned dogs.
 And there are strong calls for the Staffie to be added to that list.